course-go/chanoodle/README.md

 # Chanoodle

-Chanoodle is channel and event metadata service.
+Chanoodle is an EPG, channel and event metadata service.
+It exposes this data using REST API.

 <img src="assets/gopher-noodles.svg" alt="Gopher noodles" width="300">